badaix/aixlog/README.md

 ## Features
 * Single header file implementation
   * Simply include and use it!
-  * Small code base: adapt it for your needs
+  * Small code base: adapt it to your needs
   * No dependcies, just vanilla C++11
-* MIT license
+* Permissive MIT license
 * Use ostream operator `<<`
   * easy to switch from existing "`cout` logging"
 * Fancy name